 Product Safety Pertaining to Ultra-Plush Fabric

 The safety of children is always our highest priority.
-We have received a few messages from customers that have prompted us to do more research as mothers and owners of Slumberkins regarding our use of ultra- plush material.
-From this, we would like to note to all of our customers the potential concern for both Finger Entanglement (outlined below) as well as Fiber Shedding.
+We recognize the concerns for both Finger Entanglement (outlined below) as well as Fiber Shedding with the ultra plush fur.
 Fiber shedding can happen when a child sucks the product and small pieces can detach from the creature and can be swallowed.
-For this reason, we recommend that products with ultra-plush fabric are not left unattended with children.
+For these reasons, products with ultra-plush fabric are not suitable for children under 3 years of age and we recommend they are not left unattended with children.

 Finger Entanglement due to Hair Tourniquet Syndrome